Home Editorials Move over Disney | Tomorrowland is the Happiest Place on Earth

 We started our journey in London.
 After a fantastic pub crawl, a trip to Stonehenge, and a massively busy day of sightseeing, we then made our way to Belgium.

 The weather for weekend two left much to be desired.
 We arrived on the hottest day literally ever recorded in Belgium.
-We boarded our train, tried to nap, and walked the sweaty yet sfmfstaffisingly short distance to our Montague camping area.
+We boarded our train, tried to nap, and walked the sweaty yet surprisingly short distance to our Montague camping area.
 The minute we walked through the doors, our faces were in absolute awe.
 Our mouths hanging open, we checked into our glamping style Dreamlodge.

 The Montague area boasts several unique glamping options including Kokonos and Relax Rooms, a pool, hot tub access, and an after-party with a killer DJ until 3 A.M. nightly after the fest.
 If you can spring for this style camping option, I highly recommend it.
 The pool was especially inviting Thursday before we headed to the camping pre-party, “The Gathering.”
 I am honestly not sure how we would have survived without these amenities due to the weather we encountered.